To host a website in mainland China, Internet Content Provider (ICP) certification is required.

 Before you consider applying for an ICP filing, you will need to ensure that you have:

-Also make sure you have the following information at hand in order to fill in the application form: domain name/IP address of the home page, the method of site access (virtual access/renting servers/purchasing servers), provider of the site access servers, server location, a list of all the domain names, a list of all relevant IP addresses.
+- The following information: domain name/IP address of the home page, the method of site access (virtual access/renting servers/purchasing servers), provider of the site access servers, server location, a list of all the domain names and a list of all relevant IP addresses.

-Once you have completed your application, you can then scan and send off your application for approval through your web hosting company.
+Once you have completed your application, you can then scan and send off your application (in Chinese) for approval through your web hosting company.

-Sinorbis - a new solution for a fast load time in China
+Sinorbis - the faster solution for fast load times in China

-Sinorbis is the first integrated digital marketing platform that has been designed for Western businesses looking to market to Chinese online consumers.
+Sinorbis is the first integrated digital marketing platform designed for Western businesses looking to market to Chinese online consumers.
 Our hosting environment and coding have been optimised to guarantee fast website load time in mainland China without the need for an ICP filing.